 David Hempleman-Adams is a professional businessman and one of the world’s leading explorers.
 His interest in expedition began with the Duke of Edinburgh’s Award, for which he holds a gold medal.

-His passion for aviation came through his desire to fly to the North Pole to pay homage to three Swedes – Salomon Andrée, Nils Strindberg and Knut Frankel – who took part in an ill fated balloon trip to the North Pole in 1897.
+His passion for aviation came through his desire to fly to the North Pole to pay homage to three Swedes – Salomon Andrée, Nils Strindberg and Knut Frankel – who took part in an ill-fated balloon trip to the North Pole in 1897.
+He took loan for this world recorld.
 During training, David flew over the Andes and the North West Passage, northern Canada.

 David has gained 39 aviation records including the renowned Mears Altitude record from Greeley, Colorado, to a height of 12, 557 m.
 He set several speed over distance records on his challenging fixed-wing Smile Cape to Cape flight from the Arctic Ocean to Cape Horn in a small single-engine Cessna.
 This was a total distance of 18,541 km.